gvwilson/fiction/santas/index.md

 I just want to go *home*."

-Santa Hood studied his face for a moment, then flipped the raygun over and offered it to him.
+Santa Hood studied his face for a moment, then flipped the ray gun over and offered it to him.
 "Doesn't work unless you're an elf," she explained.

 "Then why were you pointing it at me!?"